nicklockwood/ShapeScript/docs/mac/literals.md

 ## Structured Data

 As well as simple values like numbers and text, it can sometimes be useful to group together sets of related data.
-Tuples can be nested arbitrarily, in order to create complex data structures:
+Tuples can be nested arbitrarily to create complex data structures:

 ```swift
 define matrix (1 2 3) (4 5 6) (7 8 9)